acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/he-is-inescapable/</link>
 Wed, 10 Jan 2018 22:35:47
 http://www.consultingsmiths.com/?p=889
-<p>&ldquo;Because God is not a finite object over against you as a subject, you cannot simply turn away towards &rdquo;˜something else.&rdquo;™; He is the ground and end of all desire and knowledge as such, the Good in itself.
+<p>&ldquo;Because God is not a finite object over against you as a subject, you cannot simply turn away towards &rdquo;˜something else.&rdquo;; He is the ground and end of all desire and knowledge as such, the Good in itself.
 You cannot choose or not choose God the way you would choose or not choose a cup of coffee.
 You desire anything because of your original desire for God as the transcendental Good and Beautiful; you know anything because of your original intellectual appetite for God as the transcendental Truth as such.
-Even in desiring to flee God, you are desiring God as the &rdquo;˜good end&rdquo;™ you seek in godlessness.
+Even in desiring to flee God, you are desiring God as the &rdquo;˜good end&rdquo; you seek in godlessness.
 He is inescapable because all being, goodness, unity, truth, and beauty simply are God in their transcendent truth, and because a rational nature is nothing but an infinite dynamic orientation towards that transcendent end.
 The natural will, as Maximus says, can will only God.
-Don&rdquo;™t think of God as a candidate in a political race, whom you could simply reject and be done with; he is the original and final act of your every discrete act of desire.
+Don&rdquo;t think of God as a candidate in a political race, whom you could simply reject and be done with; he is the original and final act of your every discrete act of desire.
 And, in the ages, since God is all and there is literally nothing beyond him, the natural will is always seeking its natural supernatural end.
 Simply said, God is not an object of desire; he is the end that makes desire.&rdquo; &mdash; <a href="https://afkimel.wordpress.com/essential-readings-on-universalism/" rel="noopener" target="_blank">David Bentley Hart</a></p>
 889
 2018-01-10 17:35:47
 2018-01-10 22:35:47